jbardelli/Petrographic-Image-Segmentation/README.md

 In the U-net model I combine the two images (PPL and XPL) into a 6 channel image and adapted the input layer of the U-net model to accomodate to it.
 It is unclear yet if the Deeplab model can accept to images for the same rock section with different light.

-Example of initial test with predictions using U-net with a model trained with 6 images.
+Example of initial test with prediction using U-net with a model trained with 6 images.
 <img src="images/prediction1.png" width="550" height="400">

-Example of initial test with predictions using U-net with a model trained with 20 images.
+Example of prediction using U-net with a model trained with 20 images.
+At this point the model has problems to detect Feldspar (Fk) and Plagioclase (Plg), due to the class imbalance in the train dataset (there are fewer examples of these classes).
+With these 20 images the occurences per class are:

+* Class Reference: (Bkg, Fk, Lf, Plg, Qz)
+* Occurences per class: (12637139,  5556066, 12041060,  3008049,  5157686)
+* Total pixels:  38400000
+* Occurence percentages:  (32.9, 14.5, 31.4,  7.8, 13.4)

 <img src="images/prediction3.png" width="550" height="400">